LIM Workshop Faculty

 The Rev. Dr. Margaret (Meg) B. Hess received her BA from Meredith College in Raleigh, NC.
 She also graduated from Andover Newton Theological School, where she received a Master of Divinity degree in 1981 and Doctor of Ministry degree, with honors, in Pastoral Counseling in 1994.
 She is ordained by the American Baptist Churches, USA, where she served pastorates for twenty years in Massachusetts and New Hampshire.
 Her favorite pastime is baking artisan breads.
 She is married to Peter Lacey, and they live in Nashua with their daughter Keziah.
 Adjunct faculty in preaching at Andover Newton Theological School since 1983, Dr. Hess is a Pastoral Counselor with The Emmaus Institute in Nashua, NH, and a Fellow in the American Association of Pastoral Counselors.
 Meg also facilitates Labyrinth retreats and workshops.

-The Reverend Dr. Julie M. Josund is Lead Pastor of Edmonds Lutheran Church, Edmonds, Washington (just north of Seattle).
-She is a native of the Pacific Northwest, the first-born daughter of first generation immigrant parents.
+The Reverend Dr. Julie M. Josund is a native of the Pacific Northwest, the first-born daughter of first generation immigrant parents.
 She has been a pastor and teacher in the Evangelical Lutheran Church in America (ELCA) for more than 25 years.
 Her MDiv is from Luther Theological Seminary, St. Paul, MN.
 She completed four units of CPE in Seattle, and received her DMin from San Francisco Theological Seminary in Systems Theory and Pastoral Leadership.
 Julie directed the Institute for Clergy and Congregational Renewal at Pacific Lutheran University and worked in Contextual Education for Pacific Lutheran Theological Seminary, Berkley, CA and Luther Seminary, St. Paul, MN.
 She studied family systems for pastoral leaders and congregations with Dr. Peter Steinke, and was coordinator of the Healthy Leaders, Healthy Congregations Initiative for the Northwest Washington Synod (ELCA).
 She is a Level II Coach with the ELCA, and adjunct faculty at the School of Theology and Ministry, Seattle University, teaching systems courses in the DMin program since 2005.

 The Rev. Lance King is Senior Pastor of Chestnut Grove Baptist Church, Earlysville, VA.
 A long time participant of LIM he joined the faculty in 2018.